Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Framization of the Temperley-Lieb algebra associated to the Coxeter group of type

 Thus we have that:

 This means that in order to obtain the full set of solutions for $(\Sigma$) we will have to solve \eqref{sys1}-\eqref{sys3} for both zero and non-zero values of $k$.
-Moreover, from \eqref{FTxsol} and depending on which subset of ${\rm Sup}(\widehat{x})$ $k$ lies, we have the following possibilities for $\widehat{x}(k)$:
+Moreover, from \eqref{FTxsol} and depending on which subset of ${\rm Sup}(\widehat{x})$ the element $k$ lies in, we have the following possibilities for $\widehat{x}(k)$: